CodeSurrender/Game-of-Thrones/README.md

 Description

 This app has been developed with the purpose of retrieving Game of Thrones data for entertainment references.
 The design pattern used on the app is MVVM – model view viewmodel – and written in Swift 5.
 The app does not use any 3rd party libraries.
-Unit testing is included in tis application.
+Unit testing is included in this application.

 Visuals